dovidbaum/summer_2018_website/README.md

 # <a href="http://terpconnect.umd.edu/~dbaum/summer_2018_website/index.html">Dovid's Summer 2018 Website </a>

 ## About the site
 The goal of this website is to create a location where I can express some of the projects I enjoy working on outside of school and work.
 Many of these projects are inspired by coders online.
 These coders I've never met and probably will never meet but to whom I am forever grateful.
 It is these members of the open source community that gave me a love of coding and exposed me to the power and joy coding can bring.

 ## Bugs and Improvements to be had
 #### If you see any bugs please add to list or if you feel so inclined feel free to fix yourself!
-* Frogger needs to be fixed for mobile screens.
+* Frogger needs to be improved for all mobile screens.
     * Arrow keys only display correctly on localhost, on top right as oppose to bottom right
-    * Canvas takes unique style versus localhost
+    * Canvas takes square style versus round on localhost
     * You Win! screen is off centered
-    * Screen freezes when get hit on mobile screen, create a restart button after you fix arrow keys
+    * Screen freezes when hit down on the bottom most row
-* Add a loading... screen to Games
 * Shortest path Randomize button reloads the entire page, have it just reload the Canvas.
 * Frogger page style is overridden and therefore not consistent with the rest of the website.
-* Playlist app barely works on mobile.
-* Playlist app needs to be taken to the next level as I get more familiar with with React.
+* Playlist app needs to be visually appealing for  mobile.
-    * List all songs in a playlist but in a scrollbar.
+* Playlist app - List all songs in a playlist but in a scrollbar.
-* Implement about and Drawings page.
+* Implement 'about' and 'Drawings' page.

 ## Credit and Citations
 ### index Page